RhodesHvZ/hvz-hivemind/SYSTEM_DESIGN.md

 Additionally, the user manager should contain the server-initiated communication logic such as notifications.
 In the event a user is to be sent a notification but they are offline, the server should provision a mailbox for the user for the next time they are online.

+The user manager should maintain a list of users who are online with active sockets in memory.
+Additionally all users should be subscribed to the room corresponding to their session ID.

 ### Ticket

 Responsible for maintaining a record of all official discussion related to the system.
 This is a single service that is shared across all games and while tickets may relate to a particular game, they are separate from the game itself -- and the players and instead are tied to the users.